 Noise has always been a problem, with many people talking and laughing in one room, so the church has generously allowed us

 to use a second room from 11 to noon on Thursdays.
-As long as I have a student teacher from Vandy, we can get by with
+As long as I have a student teacher from Vandy, we can get by with two

+I can circulate.
 We are very grateful to our volunteers, who add so much to our students' experience and enjoyment.